-Xbox Series S vs Xbox One S: Smaller Xbox consoles compared
+Xbox Series S vs Xbox One S: How do the smaller Xbox consoles compare?

 The Xbox Series will come with the newest version of Microsoft's Xbox controller, with some subtle improvements covering better grip, tweaked analog sticks and a new finish for the buttons to make them easier to press.

-However, all controllers from the Xbox One era onward will work with all Xbox consoles going forward, meaning that your existing Xbox One S controllers will work on the new console, and that the new controller would also work on the older tech.
+However, all controllers from the Xbox One era onward will work with all Xbox consoles going forward, meaning that your existing Xbox One S controllers will work on the new console and that the new controller would also work on the older tech.
 That means picking up extra controllers for split-screen action isn't something to worry about yet.

 Games and accessories

-Microsoft is making a really interesting play with the launch of the Xbox Series X and Series S, and it's all centred around the idea that all of its new games will work across the whole range of recent Xbox consoles.
+Microsoft made a really interesting play with the launch of the Xbox Series X and Series S, all centred around the idea that all of its new games will work across the whole range of recent Xbox consoles.

 It's adamant that people shouldn't feel they have to upgrade to a new console to play the latest games, at least for a few years.
 That's why games like the recently-delayed Halo Infinite will be releasing on both the new Xbox Series X and S, but also for the One S and One X.

-The crown jewel of this system is Game Pass, which will ensure that you have a big library of game that will work on whatever hardware you have access to, including through streaming, so you shouldn't need to worry about new exclusives on the Xbox Series S and X for a little while yet.
+The crown jewel of this system is Game Pass, which will ensure that you have a big library of games that will work on whatever hardware you have access to, including through streaming, so you shouldn't need to worry about new exclusives on the Xbox Series S and X for a little while yet.

 Price